nicholasd-uci/teamProfileGen/README.md

   * ID

-  * Role-specific property (School, link to GitHub profile, or office number) © 2019 Trilogy Education Services, a 2U, Inc. brand.
+  * Role-specific property (School, link to GitHub profile, or office number)

+© 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.
+*END: This section was provided by Trilogy Education Services*

 ## Source Reference